Cray-HPE/docs-csm/install/prepare_site_init.md

 ## 2. Create and initialize Site-Init directory

 > **`NOTE`** If the pre-installation is resuming here, ensure the environment variables have been properly set
-> by following [set environment variables](pre-installation.md#15-set-reusable-environment-variables) and then coming back
+> by following [Set reusable environment variables](pre-installation.md#15-set-reusable-environment-variables) and then coming back
 > to this page.

 1. (`pit#`) Set the `SITE_INIT` variable.